 There are New Testament verses that refer to treasures or riches that do not fit the world’s definition of valuables.
-Paul said his purpose was “that they may have the full riches of complete understanding, in order that they may know the mystery of God, namely, Christ, in whom are hidden all the treasures of wisdom and knowledge” (Col. 2:2-3).
+Paul said his goal was “that they may be encouraged in heart and united in love, so that they may have the full riches of complete understanding, in order that they may know the mystery of God, namely, Christ, in whom are hidden all the treasures of wisdom and knowledge” (Col. 2:2-3).
 He refers to full riches of complete understanding, plus treasures of wisdom and knowledge hidden in Jesus.
 That is, he considered certain knowledge, wisdom and understanding to be riches and treasure.

 In another place, Paul wrote of the knowledge of the glory of God in the face of Christ, then described that knowledge as “treasure in jars of clay” (2 Cor.
 4:6-7).
 The treasure he spoke of is the knowledge of God’s glory as perceived in Jesus.